How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Caramelizing the Sauce

 1. Return the ribs to the grill, and brush with the remaining sauce.
-2. Cook till the sauce is caramelised and sticky, about 10 minutes longer.
+2. Cook until the sauce is caramelised and sticky, about 10 minutes longer.

 Repeat Brushing and Heating

-1. Continue to brush the ribs with the sauce each jiffy, until the sauce is caramelized and sticky, about 30 minutes longer.
+1. Continue to brush the ribs with the sauce each couple of minutes, till the sauce is caramelized and sticky, about half-hour longer.

 2. The ribs are done when the meat is fall-off-the-bone tender and the sauce is caramelized and sticky.